weberc2/httpeasy/README.md

 * CRUD boilerplate (not even sure if there is a way to solve this that is strictly better than just leaving the boilerplate--i.e., boilerplate is often better than magic)
+* A daemon that writes JSONLog output to a SQL database for analysis
+    - How to handle custom fields?